 This post contains affiliate links.
 Purchasing through these links provides me a small commission (at no added cost to you).

-Research on How to Handle Tantrums
+Research on How to Deal with Toddler Tantrums

 Researchers at the Oregon Social Learning Center recently published an article showing that parents who can keep their “cool” when their youngsters test their patience have a better chance of their kids not having behavior problems in the future.
 While this approach for how to deal with toddler tantrums goes against some traditional parenting advice, research clearly shows its benefit.